 In this “lessons from” edition, we interview Venkatesh Gopal, Partnerships and Business Development Manager at movmi, to learn more about what shared mobility operators should understand when launching their business.
 Having spent over a decade in the automotive industry, Venkatesh helps businesses, cities and corporations find answers to their transportation problems.
 He has worked across micromobility, carsharing, and multimodal MaaS projects.
 Leading a car-free lifestyle himself, Venkatesh strives to create better, people-focused mobility ecosystems across cities.

 What are some of the biggest obstacles you see new mobility operators struggling to achieve or address?
-What can be done to overcome it?

 There are many, but that’s what makes the shared mobility space so exciting.